Brand Names: Cortef, Hydrocortone

 - increased sweating;

-- nausea, stomach pain, bloating; or
+- stomach bloating;

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What is the most important information I should know about hydrocortisone (Cortef, Hydrocortone)?